-- Inconvenience if you have to hire someone to do the chores you usually do, such as lawn maintenance, home repair and maintenance, grocery shopping, and house cleaning.
+- Inconvenience if you have to hire a car accident attorney to do the chores you usually do, such as lawn maintenance, home repair and maintenance, grocery shopping, and house cleaning.

 If you lost a loved one due to catastrophic injuries days, weeks, or even months after the accident, the defendant is also liable for your loved one's medical expenses and the funeral, burial, and/or cremation expenses.

 Contact Dolman Law Group, PA's Texas Car Accident Attorneys Today

 After you suffer accident injuries, you have a lot of other things to worry about, including lack of income because of accident injuries or planning the funeral for your loved one.
 Let your injury attorney worry about what to tell the insurance company, settlement negotiations, and whether you need to go to trial.